common name: sap beetles (of Florida)

 Figure 2.
 Adult Carpophilus lugubris Murray, the dusky sap beetle.
 Photograph by Keith Weller, USDA.

 Figure 4.
 Adult Carpophilus fumatus Boheman, collected on strawberry.
-Photograph by Lyle Buss, University of Florida.
+Photograph by Lyle J. Buss, University of Florida.

 Sap beetles are widely occurring.
 More than half of the genera are cosmopolitan or nearly so (Parsons 1943).
 An equal number are American in distribution.
-The new world and two of the tropicopolitan genera appear to be relatively recent arrivals from the tropics into the United States.
+The New World and two of the tropicopolitan genera appear to be relatively recent arrivals from the tropics into the United States.
 Six genera are endemic to North America.
-Twenty one genera have so far been reported in Florida (http://entomology.ifas.ufl.edu/nitidul.htm).
+Twenty one genera have so far been reported in Florida.
 Agricultural pest species from the genera Carpophilus, Stelidota, and Glischrochilus are distributed throughout Florida.
 Epuraea luteolus is reported as an introduction to Florida and is widely distributed.

 Abdominal segment VIII of males is heavily sclerotized, well raised and large.
 In females it is usually reduced and submembranous.

-The dusky sap beetle adult, C. lugubris, is about 2.8 mm long with short elytra.
+The dusky sap beetle adult, Carpophilus lugubris, is about 2.8 mm long with short elytra.
 The adult is uniform dull black in color.

 Figure 5.
 Adult Carpophilus lugubris Murray, the dusky sap beetle.
 Photograph by Ken Gray, Oregon State University.

-Picnic beetles, G. quadrisignatus and G. fasciatus, are about 6.4 mm long black with four orange spots on the wing covers or elytra.
+Picnic beetles, Glischrochilus quadrisignatus and Glischrochilus fasciatus, are about 6.4 mm long black with four orange spots on the wing covers or elytra.

-The strawberry sap beetles adult, S. geminata, is less than 2.8 mm, light to dark brown oval and somewhat flattened.
+The strawberry sap beetles adult, Stelidota geminata, is less than 2.8 mm, light to dark brown oval and somewhat flattened.

 Eggs: Eggs are milky white and sausage shaped, and 0.8 mm long and 0.23 mm wide.